Suriyakala10/zoho_selenium/README.md

 Common utilities can be found under utils package.

+Modify the testng/regressions.xml file for running one or multiple TestNG test cases.

-To run the tests use
+To run the tests use from you command line or any of your favorite IDE like IntelliJ IDEA.
 ```
-mvn clean test
+mvn clean test -P automation
 ```